jordanjambazov/resume/resume.md

     Python Developer, 2013 - now

-    -  Development of toolings for company customer
+    -  Development of tools for the company's customers
     -  Design of data-intensive Software
     -  Automation and migration solutions